Ayms/torrent-live/README.md

 A VPN peer has the same deviant behavior than a torrent-live's user with the freerider option activated, it cannot seed, neither discuss/share anything except with whom it has already talked to, which is quite limited.

-Different methods have been presented to deanonymize the VPN peers, none of them being really convincing, ie allowing to quietly deanonymize the VPN peers without using unlikely methods like attracting them somewhere or scanning the whole IP space, we found a new way to do this without these drawbacks.
+Different methods have been presented to deanonymize the VPN peers, none of them being really convincing, ie allowing to quietly deanonymize the VPN peers without using unlikely methods like attracting them somewhere or scanning the whole IP space, we found a new way to do this without these drawbacks, example:

 ![deanonymizing VPN peers](http://www.peersm.com/img/real.png)

-More to come...
+More to come.

 ## Transcoding and File conversion